 God watches over me--to slap me down.
 If God is even God.
 So I set out to learn about this jerk-God...

 |MCKILLIP'S NEW BOOK: by Wayan; 2010/7/23, an epic literary dream

-I'm inside a magical novel by Patricia McKillip, full of tricksters, cosplayers, spooks, sex changes, levitation and (sigh) riot cops...
+I'm inside a magical novel by Patricia McKillip, amid tricksters, cosplayers, spooks, sex changes, levitation and (sigh) cops...